 INTERVIEW AND PICTURES BY MARKO SYRJALA

 Saxon, the legendary English heavy metal band, was founded in 1976.
-They are one of the pioneers of the New Wave of British Heavy Metal, and during the 80’s Saxon established themselves as one of Europe’s biggest metal acts.
-The band is still going strong and they tour on a regular basis.
-They have released 21 studio albums including their newest, BATTERING RAM, which came out in October 2015.
-The band arrived Finland on 6th of December along with Motörhead and Girlschool.
-I then sat down with the band’s long-term guitarist Doug Scarratt in Helsinki and we discussed many different topics such as touring with Motörhead and the new Saxon album.
+They are one of the pioneers of the New Wave of British Heavy Metal, and during the ’80s, Saxon established themselves as one of Europe’s biggest metal acts.
+The band is still going strong, and they tour regularly.
+They have released 21 studio albums, including their newest, BATTERING RAM, which came out in October 2015.
+The band arrived in Finland on the 6th of December along with Motörhead and Girlschool.
+I then sat down with the band’s long-term guitarist Doug Scarratt in Helsinki, and we discussed many different topics, such as touring with Motörhead and the new Saxon album.

 Edit: It should be noted that when this interview took place, we had no idea what was going to happen for Lemmy in just a few weeks… 😥

 ON TOUR WITH MOTORHEAD

 Doug Scarratt: Thank you.
 It’s always great to come back here.

 This time you are on tour with the legendary Motorhead, who have been your friends for a long time.
 How has everything gone with them?

 Doug Scarratt: It’s an honor and a pleasure to tour with Motorhead, and we’re from the same, or pretty similar, background.
 They’re a bit older than us, but we do like touring with Motorhead; we’re quite good friends with them.
 It’s a nice thing to do.
 So if they offer it, we will do it.

 This tour has been going very well.
 Most of the shows have been sold out, and it is partly because… I think that it’s not wrong to say that Motorhead is a kind of trendy band now?